 The story of Octodad follows the titular octopus character integrating with modern-day human life, taking a wife and having two children, and performing day-to-day chores, whilst all the time avoiding an evil chef, who plans to cook him.
-Whilst its somewhat different, like the control scheme, it’s not exactly memorable the way I see it.
+Whilst it’s somewhat different, as the control scheme, it’s not exactly memorable the way I see it.
 The best things about the story are the clever cultural references found throughout along with some references to other video games, and the small comedic element when certain characters break the fourth wall.
-But other than that, it the game’s story isn’t overly immersing, in my opinion.
+But other than that, the game’s story isn’t overly immersing, in my opinion.

 Originality – 6/10

 Whilst the game is fairly unique in its controls scheme, and somewhat unique from a story point of view, there hasn’t been much creativity put into the main aspect; the gameplay.
-Also taking into account the games severe lack of conceptual design, I think there should have been much more added to this game to keep players wanting to play for as long as possible.
+Also taking into account the game’s severe lack of conceptual design, I think there should have been much more added to this game to keep players wanting to play for as long as possible.

 Overall, I think the developers of Octodad deviated away far too much from making gameplay as interesting as possible to focus on how unique the control scheme is, and seemed to think they could create a successful game solely on that premise.
-But it takes much more than a unique control scheme to make the most deep and meaningful gaming experiences, and this game, in my opinion, severely under qualifies.
+But it takes much more than a unique control scheme to make the deepest and meaningful gaming experiences, and this game, in my opinion, severely under qualifies.